designbright/JavaScriptDataTypes/README.md

-# JavaScriptDataTypes

-## JavaScript Primitive Data Types
+# Introduction to JavaScript Primitive Data Types

 Data types are used to optimize the data that a variable can contain.
 Understanding primitive data types is a basic building block of when learning JavaScript

-There are two categories of data types
+### There are two categories of data types
 1. Primitives
 2. Objects

 There are five primitive types:
 1. **string**
-- Example: "hello there!", 'hello there'
+  * Example: "hello there!", 'hello there'

 2. **number**
-- Example: 1, 200, 3.14159
+  * Example: 1, 200, 3.14159

 3. **boolean**
-- Example: true, false
+  * Example: true, false
+  * Booleans are used in control structures like conditional statements

 4. **undefined**
   * Example: undefined is the default value for any variable that has been declared but has not been assigned a value

 5. **null**
-- null is a representation of the intentional absence of any object value.
+  * null is a representation of the intentional absence of any object value.
 Often used to indicate that a variable should hold a value and doesn't

 ## Getting Started